 Any do it yourself pool owner can care for and maintain their pool with help from the experts here at Cox Pools.

-In segment four of Pool School, we'll take you through the steps on how to clean your pool to keep it ready to use.
+In this blog we'll take you through the steps on how to clean your pool to keep it ready to use.
 Routine cleaning is the key to keeping your pool working properly and looking its best.
 During the swimming season, you will probably spend about an hour a week cleaning your pool.

 Here are the 5 main steps for pool cleaning:

 Number 1.
 The first step to cleaning your pool is to remove leaves and debris from the pool surface and floor.
 Leaves and debris left in the pool can cause staining of your pool’s plaster and algae growth.
 Use the skimmer net to catch and remove leaves and debris from the pool’s surface.
 The leaf rake will enable you to remove rocks, sticks, and acorns that sink to the bottom.
 Not removing these larger items from the water can cause damage to the main drain and pump.

 Number 2.
 Skimmer baskets collect

 bugs, leaves and other debris and should be checked regularly, each time you

 The basket on your pool pump needs to be emptied on a regular basis,